iofoundry/ontopuml/README.md

 # ontopuml
-Standard libray for visualising ontology in prescribed notation using plantUML.
+Standard plantUML library for visualising ontology and OWL 2.0 axioms in a notation dedicated to ontologies.

 The visual notation used in this standard library is below.
 [Ontology visual notation]()